tyagipriyanka-repo/tyagipriyanka-repo.github.io/_posts/2018-10-12-myCrazyWeekWithELK.md

 2. Configure syslog-ng tool as per your requirement by editing the file,
 	> vim /etc/syslog-ng/syslog-ng.conf

-3. Now there are three main components to syslog-ng configuration tool.
+3. Now there are four main components to syslog-ng configuration tool.
  - Port that syslog-ng tool should be listening to
  - Filtering out logs from the docker service
  - Storing logs to a specific path
+ - Combining the above three actions into one to generate the output

 Append the following at the bottom of the file before the last line `@include "/etc/syslog-ng/conf.d/*.conf"`